ccoenraets/salesforce1-app-tutorial/create-mobile-layout.md

 layout: module
 title: Module 6&#58; Creating a Mobile Layout
 ---
-To keep an application usable on a small screen, it is important to avoid clutter and only display the information a mobile user really needs.
-In this module, you create a mobile-optimized layout to display expenses.
+To keep an application usable on a small screen, it is important to avoid clutter and only display the information mobile users really need.
+In this module, you create a new layout that is optimized to work with expenses on a mobile device.

 ## Step 1: Create the Mobile Layout